Matt-Cox1/Full_Phenomenological_SOEN/README.md

 - Investigation of SOEN dynamics, including an exploration of the effects of noise on SOENs.
 - The derivation and evaluation of a SOEN-specific energy function.

-The thesis is organised into several chapters.
-Following this introduction, the theoretical foundations of SOENs and the learning algorithms applied to them are presented.
-In the methodology chapter, the implementation of the simulation environment, and the experimental procedures for applying BPTT and EqProp learning algorithms are detailed.
-Lastly, the results of this project are presented and analysed followed by a discussion of their implications and limitations.
+### The Repo

+The code uploaded to the repository is an accompaniment to the MSc report briefly introduced above.
+In this repository, most of the code necessary to perform the experiments mentioned in the report can be run, and the figures re-produced.
+There is also an introductory notebook called `Network_Creation_and_Dynamics.ipynb` that provides a tutorial for using this PyTorch implementation of the full phenomenological model of SOENs.